Rachel Recchia

 Rachel Joanne Recchia (born March 8, 1996) is an American television personality who appeared on season 26 of The Bachelor, and co-starred in season 19 of The Bachelorette alongside Gabby Windey.

 Early life and education

-Recchia was born in Chicago, Illinois, to parents Tony and Mary Anne Recchia, and moved to Clermont, Florida as a teenager.
+Recchia was born in Chicago, Illinois, to parents Tony and Mary Anne Recchia, and moved to Clermont, Florida after graduating from Huntley High School.
 She has a younger brother, Anthony.
 She graduated from Ohio University with a degree in aviation, and was also a cheerleader in college.

 Career

 Prior to appearing on The Bachelor, Recchia worked as a flight instructor while working on her hours to eventually become an airline pilot.

 Reality television

 The Bachelor

 In September 2021, Recchia was revealed to be a contestant on season 26 of The Bachelor, starring medical sales representative Clayton Echard.
 She was the co runner-up with fellow finalist Gabby Windey.

 The Bachelorette

 During the live After the Final Rose special of Echard's season, Recchia was announced as The Bachelorette alongside Windey.
 This marks the first time that there will be two leads for an entire season.